GodotSteam/GodotSteam-Docs/docs/index.md

  - :octicons-git-pull-request-24: __Pull Requests__

- 	A huge help is the contributions of fixes and additions through pull-requests on GitHub.
+ 	Provide contributions with fixes and additions through pull-requests on GitHub.

  	---